arnesssr/nextpms/README.md

-A modern, modular Property Management System (PMS) frontend application built with Next.js 15, React 19, and TypeScript.
+A modern, modular Product Management System (PMS)  application built with Next.js 15, React 19, and TypeScript.
 This project follows a clean, modular architecture designed for scalability, maintainability, and ease of development.

 ## 🚀 Quick Start